 Andrew grew up in the small village of Rosendale, just a few short miles from some of, in his opinion, the best rock climbing in the world.
 His passion for rock has fueled numerous trips to England and France and a number continential climbing trips.
 Andrew is married to his lovely former girlfriend, Amy, and has a cat, Rupert, and a human child, Elinor.
 In addition to rock climbing of all forms, Andrew's interests include, but are not limited to art, kitty cats, science, fiction, science fiction, motorcycles, hiking, and being highly opinionated.

 Emma came to the New Paltz area in March of 2015 by way of Texas-Pennsylvania-Massachusetts-Pennsylvania-Texas-Pennsylvania-California.
-When she's not working, she can be found trying to apply her bouldering background to trad climbing, training at the climbing gym, playing with her dog, strategizing for a board game, reading avidly, writing flailingly, and going on the occasional hike.
+When she's not working, she can be found trying to apply her bouldering background to trad climbing, training at the climbing gym, playing with her dog, strategizing for a board game, reading avidly, baking, making pottery, and going on the occasional hike.

 Mendy moved to New Paltz in 2002 from Indiana.
 She enjoys climbing, but it just can't compete with her passion for running and cycling.